Online course tips

 4. create a script and a mind map

-A script will help you not to stumble verbally when recording the videos.
+A script will help you avoid verbal stumbling blocks when recording the videos.
 It is important to always remain natural.
-Please don't use too many technical terms and don't read out a scientific text in your course.
-You should be able to memorize the script and not have to read from it. 🎥
+Please do not use too many technical terms and do not read scientific texts aloud in your course.
+You should know the script so well that you can recite it from memory and do not need to read it.

 A mind map can also help you structure your online course!
-It's a bit of a matter of which tools you prefer to use to create your perfect course structure.
-Mind maps help you find your way through the structural jungle and leave plenty of room for cool ideas.
-Whether you visualize your mind map by hand or using an app is up to you. 📝
+It's a matter of personal preference which tools you prefer to use to create your perfect course structure.
+Mind maps help you find your way through the jungle of structures and leave plenty of room for cool ideas.
+Whether you visualize your mind map by hand or using an app is up to you.

 It is the beginning that we have to overcome in order to take the second step.
 If you don't know where to start, a mind map is always good.
 Once you've written out your ideas, you'll find it easy to create an outline.